 - 4.3.1 The process of building the test database is known as database load.
 Database load consists of timed and untimed components.
-However, all components must be fully disclosed (see Clause 8.3.5.7). - 4.3.2 The total elapsed time to prepare the test database for the execution of the performance test is called the database load time, and must be reported.
-This includes all of the elapsed time to create the tables defined in Clause 1.4, load data, create indices, define and validate constraints, gather statistics for the test database, configure the system under test as it will be during the performance test, and ensure that the test database meets the ACID requirements including syncing loaded data on RAID devices and the taking of a backup of the database, when necessary. - 4.3.3 The population of the test database, as defined in Clause 4.1, consists of two logical phases: - 1.
-Generation: the process of using DBGEN or a similar program to create data in a format suitable for presentation to the DBMS load facility.
-The generated data may be stored in memory, or in flat files on tape or disk. - 2.
-Loading: the process of storing the generated data into the database tables.
+However, all components must be fully disclosed (see Clause 8.3.5.6). - 4.3.2 The total elapsed time to prepare the test database for the execution of the performance test is called the database load time, and must be reported.
+This includes all of the elapsed time to create the tables defined in Clause 1.4, load data, create indices, define and validate constraints, gather statistics for the test database, configure the system under test as it will be during the performance test, and ensure that the test database meets the ACID requirements including syncing loaded data on devices used to implement data redundancy mechanisms and the taking of a backup of the database, when necessary. - 4.3.3 The population of the test database, as defined in Clause 4.2, consists of two logical phases: - 1.
+Generation Phase: the process of using DBGen to generate records in a format for use by the DBMS load facility.
+The generated records may be passed through a communication channel, stored in memory, or stored in files on storage media. - 2.
+Loading Phase: the process of loading the generated records into the database tables.

-Generation and loading of the data can be accomplished in two ways:
+Generation and loading of the records can be accomplished in one of two ways:

-- 1. DBGEN (or a similar program) is used to generate flat files stored on disk or tape.
-The records in these files may optionally be permuted and relocated to the SUT.
-After table creation on the SUT, data is loaded from the flat files into the database.
-In this case, called load from flat files, only the loading phase contributes to the database load time. - 2.
-DBGEN (or a similar program) is used to generate data that is directly loaded into the database tables using an "in-line" load facility.
-In this case, called in-line load, generation and loading occur concurrently and both contribute to the database load time.
+- 1. Load from stored records: The records generated by DBGen are first stored (in memory or on storage media).
+The stored records may optionally be sorted, partitioned or relocated to the SUT.
+After table creation on the SUT, the stored records are loaded into the database tables.
+In this case only the loading phase contributes to the database load time. - 2.
+In-line load: The records generated by DBGen are passed through a communication channel and directly loaded into the database tables.
+In this case generation phase and loading phase occur concurrently and both contribute to the database load time.

-- 4.3.4 The database load time must be measured on the system under test (SUT). - 4.3.5 The timing of the database load time begins with the creation of the tables defined in Clause 1.4. - 4.3.6 There are five classes of operations which may be excluded from database load time: - Any operation that does not affect the state of the DBMS (e.g., data generation into flat files, relocation of flat files to the SUT, permutation of data in flat files, operating-system-level disk partitioning or configuration); - Any modification to the state of the DBMS that is not specific to the TPC-H workload (e.g. logical tablespace creation or database block formatting); - The time required to install or remove physical resources (e.g. CPU, memory or disk) on the SUT that are not priced (see Clause 4.3.9); - An optional backup of the test database performed at the test sponsor's discretion.
-However, if a backup is required to ensure that the ACID properties can be met it must be included in the load time; - Operations that create RAID devices.
+- 4.3.4 The database load time must be measured on the system under test (SUT). - 4.3.5 The timing of the database load time begins with the creation of the tables defined in Clause 1.4. - 4.3.6 There are five classes of operations which may be excluded from database load time: - Any operation that does not affect the state of the DBMS (e.g., generation of records by DBGen, storage of generated records, relocation of stored records to the SUT, sorting or partitioning of stored records, operating-system-level disk partitioning or configuration); - Any modification to the state of the DBMS that is not specific to the TPC-H workload (e.g. logical tablespace creation or database block formatting); - The time required to install or remove physical resources (e.g. processors/cores/threads, memory or disk drives) on the SUT that are not priced (see Clause 4.3.9); - An optional backup of the test database performed at the test sponsor's discretion.
+However, if a backup is required to ensure that the ACID properties can be met it must be included in the load time; - Operations that create devices used to implement data redundancy mechanisms.